molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Then sophisticated fallbacks need to be added after the fact.
 This turns out to be difficult and tedious.
 For certain new browser features, it’s virtually impossible to develop equivalent fallbacks.
 But more importantly, adding fallbacks is often neglected.
 When the budget is almost exhausted, web developers tend to add “this site requires browser X” signs, excluding many users, instead of writing proper fallbacks.

 Progressive Enhancement in contrast follows the “[minimal viable product](https://en.wikipedia.org/wiki/Minimum_viable_product)” school of product development.
 The goal is to publish a working website quickly.
-This first version isn’t the most user-friendly, and certainly not the shiniest among its competitors.
+This first version is not the most user-friendly, and certainly not the shiniest among its competitors.
 But the site works smoothly on every device.
 What it does, it does reliably.

 Enhancements that make use of the latest browser features can now be added safely and deployed quickly.
 There is no stage during development in which the site only works for a small fraction of users.